 Spec Writing & Updating

-- Navigate between specs using
+- Navigate between linked relationships and linked entities using

 Best Practices